mrzaxaryan/cpp-pic/article.md

 * **Problem:** Using function pointers in C‑generated shellcode introduces relocation dependencies, as function addresses are normally resolved by the loader.
 In a loaderless execution environment, these relocations are not applied, causing indirect function calls to reference invalid addresses and break execution from arbitrary memory locations.

 * **Solution:**
-    Unfortunately, we could not identify a more effective solution than performing manual relocation at runtime.
-However, alternative ideas or improvements are welcome.
+    The traditional approach is to perform manual relocation at runtime.
+Problems of that approach were discussed above.

 * **Problem:** Performing arithmetic with 64-bit integers on a 32-bit system, or with floating-point numbers, can cause issues because the compiler expects certain helper routines to be present.
 * **Solution:** The common way to solve this problem is to implement that helper routines manually.

 ## What We Offer
 Within this work, we present fully alternative approaches to solve these problems.
-We introduce CPP‑PIC, a C++23 runtime library designed to achieve fully position‑independent execution by eliminating dependencies on `.rdata`, the C runtime (CRT), and other loader‑managed components.
+We introduce CPP‑PIC, a C++23 runtime designed to achieve fully position‑independent execution by eliminating dependencies on `.rdata`, the C runtime (CRT), and other loader‑managed components.
 CPP-PIC provides a fully position-independence for shellcode, code injection and embedded system capable of executing correctly from arbitrary memory locations.